 THE FILM PROGRAMME OF DOK.fest MÜNCHEN @HOME

-DIE BEFREIER – The Liberators – Why We Fought (Deutschland, USA 2015, Emanuel Rotstein, DOK.special).
+DIE BEFREIER – The Liberators – Why We Fought (Germany, United States 2015, Emanuel Rotstein, DOK.special).
 On April 29, 1945, allied troops liberated the nearby Munich located concentration camp Dachau.
 This HISTORY-production devotes itself to that story from the American point of view.

-ONCE I ENTERED A GARDEN (Israel, Frankreich, Schweiz 2012, Avi Mograbi, Retrospektive).
+ONCE I ENTERED A GARDEN (France, Israel, Switzerland 2012, Avi Mograbi, Retrospektive).
 Two incongruous friends, Avi und Ali - an Israeli and a Palestinian - talk about their family backgrounds.
 The Israeli’s family originates from Syria; the Palestinian’s from Gaililee.
 What could the future hold for Yasmine, Ali’s Jewish-Palestinian daughter?